amorath/ThreatScraper/README.md

 5. Save and close.
 In a command prompt, run the script with "python ThreatScraper.py".

-# ThreatScraper - .exe build instructions:
+# ThreatScraperUI.py - .exe build instructions:

 Install PyInstaller: You can install PyInstaller using pip by running the following command in your terminal: